MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaCommunicationOnlineMeetingVirtualAppointment.md

 # Update-MgBetaCommunicationOnlineMeetingVirtualAppointment

 ## SYNOPSIS
-Update the navigation property virtualAppointment in communications
+Update the properties of a virtualAppointment object.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgCommunicationOnlineMeetingVirtualAppointment](/powershell/module/Microsoft.Graph.CloudCommunications/Update-MgCommunicationOnlineMeetingVirtualAppointment?view=graph-powershell-v1.0)

 ## SYNTAX